netzgut/contribute/README.md

-Of course you can provide code that isn't formatted regarding this guidelines but the possibility is high that we might ignore/reject your pull request without digging deep into your code ;-)
+Of course you can provide code that isn't formatted regarding this guidelines but the possibility is high that we might ignore/reject your pull request without digging deep into your code.

 ## License

-If not stated otherwise could released on GitHub will be Apache 2.0
+If not stated otherwise code released on GitHub will be Apache 2.0